spujadas/elk-docker/docs/index.md

 - If you're using Compose then run `sudo docker-compose build elk`, which uses the `docker-compose.yml` file from the source repository to build the image.
 You can then run the built image with `sudo docker-compose up`.

-## Extending the image <a name="extending-image"></a>
+## Tweaking the image <a name="tweaking-image"></a>

+There are several approaches to tweaking the image:

-To extend the image, you can either fork the source Git repository and hack away, or – more in the spirit of the Docker philosophy – use the image as a base image and build on it, adding files (e.g. configuration files to process logs sent by log-producing applications, plugins for Elasticsearch) and overwriting files (e.g. configuration files, certificate and private key files) as required.
+- Fork the source Git repository and hack away.

+- More in the spirit of the Docker philosophy, use the image as a base image and extend it, adding files (e.g. configuration files to process logs sent by log-producing applications, plugins for Elasticsearch) and overwriting files (e.g. configuration files, certificate and private key files) as required.
+See Docker's [Dockerfile Reference page](https://docs.docker.com/reference/builder/) for more information on writing a `Dockerfile`.
-To create a new image based on this base image, you want your `Dockerfile` to include:

-	FROM sebp/elk

-followed by instructions to extend the image (see Docker's [Dockerfile Reference page](https://docs.docker.com/reference/builder/) for more information).
+- Replace existing files by bind-mounting local files to files in the container.
+See Docker's [Manage data in containers](https://docs.docker.com/engine/userguide/containers/dockervolumes/) page for more information on volumes in general and bind-mounting in particular.

 The next few subsections present some typical use cases.

+### Updating Logstash's configuration <a name="updating-logstash-configuration"></a>

+The image contains several configuration files for Logstash (e.g. `01-lumberjack-input.conf`, `02-beats-input.conf`), all located in `/etc/logstash/conf.d`.

+To modify an existing configuration file, you can bind-mount a local configuration file to a configuration file within the container at runtime.
+For instance, if you want to replace the image's `30-output.conf` Logstash configuration file with your local file `/path/to/your-30-output.conf`, then you would add the following `-v` option to your `docker` command line:

+	$ sudo docker run ... \
+		-v /path/to/your-30-output.conf:/etc/logstash/conf.d/30-output.conf \
+		...

+To create your own image with updated or additional configuration files, you can create a `Dockerfile` that extends the original image, with contents such as the following:

+	FROM seb/elk

+	# overwrite existing file
+	ADD /path/to/your-30-output.conf /etc/logstash/conf.d/30-output.conf

+	# add new file
+	ADD /path/to/new-12-some-filter.conf /etc/logstash/conf.d/12-some-filter.conf

+Then build the extended image using the `docker build` syntax.

 ### Installing Elasticsearch plugins <a name="installing-elasticsearch-plugins"></a>